bytenest-uk/StreamerDock-OBS-Sync/README.md

 - 🗂 Backup manager with zip archiving and version history
 - 💬 Auto-updater with changelog popups (only shown once per version)
 - 🔒 Live backup status banner (green for safe, red for unsafe)

+# 📣 Feedback & Support

+Found a bug?
+Have a feature idea?
+Want to support development?